-A different way of evaluating analogies is to plot the different pairs of words in a 2-dimensional PCA projection.
+A different way of evaluating analogies is to plot the different pairs of words in a two-dimensional PCA projection.
 Fig. 5 shows different pairs of words which can be seen as group analogies.
 From the plot, any pair of related words can be expressed as an analogy.
-For example, from the left panel, it is possible to generate the analogy "claystone is to clay as sandstone is to \\\\? (sand)" and the first model output is indeed "sand".
+For example, from Fig. 5a, it is possible to generate the analogy "claystone is to clay as sandstone is to [ ]? (sand)", and the first model output is indeed "sand".

 As we showed in Fig. 2, the embeddings encode different relationships with different degrees of sophistication.
-In the left panel of Fig. 5 it is possible to observe simple analogies, mostly syntactic since "claystone" contains the word "clay".
-The right panel presents a more advanced relationship where rock names are assigned to their corresponding rock type.
+In Fig. 5a it is possible to observe simple analogies, mostly syntactic as "claystone" contains the word "clay".
+Figure 5b presents a more advanced relationship, where rock names are assigned to their corresponding rock type.